-Chronic liver diseases are characterized by liver inflammation and -fibrosis, major risk factors for liver cancer.
-Mucosal-associated invariant T (MAIT) cells, innate like T cells enriched in the liver, are known as crucial mediators of hepatic inflammation.
-Therefore, Katrin Böttcher's research group is aiming at deciphering the role of MAIT cells for the development of liver disease.
-We focus on understanding the metabolic regulation of MAIT cells and how their metabolism and effector function are affected by the local microenvironment in the liver.
-We hope that unravelling the role of MAIT cells for local immune regulation in the liver will ultimately lead to novel therapeutic approaches against liver diseases.
+Mucosal-associated invariant T (MAIT) cells, innate like T cells enriched in tissues such as the liver, are known as crucial mediators of inflammation and possess anti-tumour effector function.
+Katrin Böttcher's research group is aiming at deciphering the role of MAIT cells for tumour development and how thier function is influenced by tissue-specific cues.
+We focus on understanding the metabolic regulation of MAIT cells and how their metabolism and effector function are affected by the local microenvironments.
+We believe that unravelling the role of MAIT cells for local anti-tumour responses will ultimately lead to novel, personalised therapeutic approaches against cancer.

 While studying Medicine at the University of Bonn, I became fascinated by the unique immune system in the liver.
 Following my medical degree, I set out to do a PhD at University College London, where I started working with MAIT cells, my favourite immune cells.
 Having discovered that they are contributing to liver inflammation and fibrosis development, I now want to understand their role for local immune regulation in the liver better.
 My group is therefore working on the metabolic regulation of MAIT cells and how they are shaped by the hepatic microenvironment.